This website no longer supports Internet Explorer 11. Please use a more up-to-date browser such as Firefox, Chrome for better viewing and usability.

 • reaching international scales through UNESCO and Coalition of Action for 4 Soil Health

-To achieve these objectives, SOILSCAPE uses a multilingual and multi-actor approach, focusing on cultivating artistic soil intelligence, promoting context-based soil literacy, enhancing awareness through innovative communication strategies and a soil literacy portal, organising two editions of national soil festivals across Europe, and extending its actions to 30 regions by 2028.
+To achieve these objectives, SoilScape takes a multilingual and multi-actor approach.
+This involves cultivating artistic soil intelligence, promoting context-based soil literacy, and raising awareness through innovative communication strategies and a soil literacy portal.
+The project also organises two editions of national soil festivals across Europe, with the aim of extending its activities to 30 regions by 2028.
 The project unfolds through 4 key stages: (1) Contemplation (2) Preparation (3) Action: and (4) Sustainability.

 Financing/ Donor

-• State Secretariat for Education, Research and Innovation SERI
+• State Secretariat for Education, Research and Innovation (SERI), Switzerland

 Project partners